-3.5 NLP applications of TiMBL
+4.6 NLP applications of TiMBL

-This section provides a historical overview of our own work with the application of MBL type algorithms to NPL tasks.
+This section provides a historical overview of our own work with the application of MBL type algorithms to NLP tasks.

-The IB1-IG algorithm was first introduced in [8] in the context of a comparison of memory-based approaches with backprop learning for a hyphenation task.
-Predecessor versions of IGTREE can be found in [10, 24] where they are applied to grapheme-to-phoneme conversion.
-See [13] for a detailed description and review of the algorithms.
-A recent development, not yet implemented in the TiMBL package is TRIBL [14], an algorithm which constitutes a hybrid between the IB1-IG and IGTREE algorithms.
+The IB1-IG algorithm was first introduced in [15] in the context of a comparison of memory-based approaches with backprop learning for a hyphenation task.
+Predecessor versions of IGTREE can be found in [10, 25] where they are applied to grapheme-to-phoneme conversion.
+See [12] for a detailed description and review of the algorithms.
+A recent development, now implemented in the TiMBL package is TRIBL [13].

-The memory-based algorithms implemented in the TiMBL package have been successfully applied to a large range of Natural Language Processing tasks: hyphenation and syllabification ([8]); assignment of word stress ([9]); graphemeto-phoneme conversion ([11]); diminutive formation ([15]); morphological analysis ([25]); part of speech tagging ([12]); PP-attachment ([28]).
-Not yet published experimental results exist for word sense disambiguation, subcategorisation, and chunking (partial parsing).
+The memory-based algorithms implemented in the TiMBL package have been successfully applied to a large range of Natural Language Processing tasks: hyphenation and syllabification ([15]); assignment of word stress ([9]); grapheme-to-phoneme conversion ([11]); diminutive formation ([14]); morphological analysis ([26]); part of speech tagging ([16]); PP-attachment ([31]); word sense disambiguation([27]); subcategorization ([4]); and chunking (partial parsing) ([28]).

-Relations to statistical language processing are discussed in [27].
-A partial overview paper is [7].
-The first dissertation-length study devoted to the approach is [23], in which the approach is compared to alternative learning methods for NLP tasks related to English word pronunciation (stress assignment, syllabification, morphological analysis, alignment, grapheme-to-phoneme conversion).
+Relations to statistical language processing are discussed in [30].
+A partial overview paper is [8].
+The first dissertation-length study devoted to the approach is [24], in which the approach is compared to alternative learning methods for NLP tasks related to English word pronunciation (stress assignment, syllabification, morphological analysis, alignment, grapheme-to-phoneme conversion).